AngularJS 4: What’s New to Look Forward?

-As promised earlier, angular has adopted semantic versioning in the form of Angular 4, rolling out some interesting features and functionalities.
+As promised earlier, angular has adopted semantic version in the form of Angular 4, rolling out some interesting features and functionalities.
 With Angular 2 released not long ago, the team is back with their next big update as scheduled.
-They’ve bumped everything into 4.0 instead of 3.0 mainly to sync different modules.
+They have bumped everything into 4.0 instead of 3.0 mainly to sync different modules.

 Wasting no time, let’s dive in to know what this new version of Angular has in it.

 What Does this Update Provide Best?